The Queensland Rheumatology Services Staff

 Stephanie graduated with a Bachelor of Physiotherapy with First Class Honours in 2022 from Griffith University.
 She has a strong interest working with kids, previously being a dance teacher and soccer coach.
 This passion continued where she completed a paediatric placement with the Queensland Paediatric Rehabilitation Services (QPRS) in the Queensland Children's Hospital, working specifically with children who had acquired and/or traumatic brain injuries or spinal cord injuries.
 In her own time, Stephanie enjoys playing soccer competitively.

-Noah Kalua - Physiotherapist
+Matt Gouveia - Physiotherapist

 Alice Scura - Physiotherapist